Sooyeon-Lee/Sooyeon-Lee.github.io/_pages/cv.md

 teams
   * Designing multi-modality interactive user interface with AI/Computer vision collaborators for developing visual prosthetics interactions for people with visual impairments
-  * valuating with iterative UX researches including experimental lab studies and mixed research methods
+  * Evaluating with iterative UX researches including experimental lab studies and mixed research methods
   * Designing and conducting extensive ethnographic studies for understanding people with visual impairments for developing design requirements and gaining insights